This site requires JavaScript to function properly.

 Why not use Discord?

-Discord regularly purges servers that allow total free speech (and that's aside from the fact that they sell your data as their main business model).
+Discord regularly purges servers that allow free speech (and that's aside from the fact that they sell your data as their main business model).

 Is this a honeypot?